 The use or sale of illegal substances is a crime.
-The sale or distribution of alcoholic beverages to persons under 21 is illegal and prohibited.
 WCC will cooperate with law enforcement authorities in enforcing current statutes.
 Students are further warned that illegal involvement with drugs or alcohol on campus will result in disciplinary action by the college above and beyond any criminal penalties.
 The disciplinary action may include suspension or dismissal from the college.